People analytics: 11 metrics that matter

 The value of metrics

-To effectively measure ROI, HR departments need to ask the following questions on at least a quarterly basis:
+To effectively measure ROI, HR teams need to ask the following questions at least quarterly.

 - Are we doing the right thing for our people, customers and business?